What do you do?

 How much can you advise on?

 We are able to provide detailed advice on submissions that amount to no more than four pages in a standard Word document (11pt text, normal spacing, screenshots may also be included for advice on presentation).
-Multiple submissions for the same ad/campaign made on the same day, may be taken together as one enquiry.
+Multiple submissions for the same ad/campaign made on the same day, will be taken together as one enquiry.
 Longer, text-heavy submissions are likely to receive less-detailed, principles-based advice and may take longer for us to respond to.

 How long does it take?